top of page

 Prefers acidic, sandy, or loamy soils; does well in moist, average soils, including clay.
 Tolerates extremely wet soils or drier conditions in shade.

 Sterile fronds are yellow green to pale green, triangular, and deeply cut into 8-12 pairs of nearly opposite pinnae that have prominent netted veins and wavy edges.
-Twice-pinnate, green fertile fronds are 10-20” tall with steeply ascending, contracted pinnae (leaflets).
+Twice-pinnate fertile fronds are green and 10-20” tall with steeply ascending, contracted pinnae (leaflets).
 The sori are at the tip of the stalk in bead-like bodies that mature from green to dark brown.
 They persist through winter and release green spores in the spring before the sterile fronds unfurl.
 The rolled-over edge of the pinna serves as an indusium, or cover, for the sorus.
 Spring fiddleheads are pale red with fine, whitish hair.
 Fall color is yellow or russet.

 Stout, smooth rhizome has spreading fibrous roots.
 The rhizome occasionally branches and forms clonal colonies of plants.